kellan/laughingmeme/_posts/asides/2004-08-10-uppity-code-is-a-sure-sign-that-youre-overdue-for-time-away-from-the-keyboard.md

 ---
 id: 2454
-title: '&#8220;Uppity code is a sure sign that you&#8217;re overdue for time away from the keyboard.&#8221;'
+title: '"Uppity code is a sure sign that youre overdue for time away from the keyboard."'
 date: '2004-08-10T23:34:09+00:00'
 author: Kellan
 layout: post